ADogCalledEin/falsedomain.github.io/_posts/2016-05-04-first-foray-with-jekyll.md

 Now, meaning the day I started actually building this blog, I'm finishing finals in my junior year.
 I'm a fully fledged computer science major, a captain of the rowing team, and minutely respected among my peers (I say minutely because I give plenty of reasons to hate me and not a lot to like me).

 I never thought I would be where I am today.
 First, being an adult sucks.
-Like the largest cock you can imagine.
+Like, the largest cock you can imagine.
 Having to deal with finding a house, finishing finals, and a championship regatta all in the same week is something I hope to only deal with in college since I'd rather not throw kids into the mix.

 ## Where am I going?